SonOfSkywalker/lights_sync_home_assistanr/README.md

 2. The average color and brightness of the screen are calculated.
 3. The script sends a request to the Home Assistant API to update the color and brightness of the lights.

+## Known limitations

+- This code will not work on [Wayland](https://fr.wikipedia.org/wiki/Wayland) as [python-mss does not support it for the time being](https://github.com/BoboTiG/python-mss/issues/155)

 ## Troubleshooting

 - If you encounter any issues, please open an issue on GitHub.